arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-11.md

 the Spring application, the Chrome browser, and a Postgres database.
 All these images should share the same virtual network.

----- FIXME ----
-The Postgres database should be started only once for all the tests.
-The other two images should be started for each test.
-To make sure that the browser starts after the Spring application, you will need to use a JUnit `RuleChain`.

-Note 1: with this configuration, the Spring application will be restarted for each test, whereas the database is not.
-This means that the `Flyway` migration is executed only once, for the first test.

-Note 2: these settings are quite tricky, because you will still need in `SeleniumDockerIT` to be able to use `QuizService` inside the tests.
+Note: these settings are quite tricky, because you will still need in `SeleniumDockerIT` to be able to use `QuizService` inside the tests.
----- FIXME ----

 Run your build and tests from command line using `mvn clean verify`.
 Not only the build should be successful, but you should also be